Thursday, November 27, 2014

 4 large green onions, chopped

-In a large heavy skillet, heat the sesame oil over high heat.
+In a large heavy skillet or stirfry pan (flat-bottomed wok), heat the sesame oil over high heat.
 Add the vegan sausage and chicken sub and stir over high heat until they are lightly-browned.
-Remove them to a dish and return the pan to the heat.
+Remove them to a cooking pot and return the pan to the heat, spraying with a bit of oil.

 Add the mushrooms and the SLICED red and green pepper to the pan and sauté over high heat, adding a squirt of water now and them to keep it moving.
-When the vegetables begin to wilt a bit, remove them from the pan.
+When the vegetables begin to wilt a bit, remove them to the cooking pot.

-Add the chopped onions, celery, peppers and garlic to the pan and stir-fry over medium -high heat, adding a squirt of water at intervals to keep them from sticking, until they are softened and starting to brown.
+Add the chopped onions, celery, peppers and garlic to the skillet or stirfry pan and stir-fry over medium-high heat, adding a squirt of water at intervals to keep them from sticking, until they are softened and starting to brown.
 If they seem to be taking too long, you can cover the pan and steam them a bit.

-Stir in the broth, water, tomatoes and pasta.
+Stir in the broth, water, tomatoes and dry pasta.

 |Before the Pasta is cooked|